Hella Strecker: Career

 Hella Kovac was born on 10 November 1911 in Vienna, Austria-Hungary.
 During the 1930s until 1940 she represented Yugoslavia on the international tennis circuit.
 After her marriage in 1941 marriage she represented Austria, and continued playing until late 1950s.

 She played and won her first tournament in 1935 at Zagreb against Vlasta Gostisa.
 In major tournament singles events, she reached the third round of the French Championships twice in 1936 and 1938.
-At the Wimbledon Championships she reached the third round two time in 1939 and 1953.
+At the Wimbledon Championships she reached the third round two times, in 1939 and 1953.